dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T960: Integration is a continuous and multifaceted process.
+### T960: Integration is an ongoing, multifaceted process.

 |Support|
 |---|